Skip to main content

 Sussman is a Co-Investigator of Hemispheric Encounters, a SSHRC Partnership group based at York University.
 He is a longstanding member of the Artistic Committee of Casteliers, the organization devoted to producing and diffusing the art of puppetry in Quebec and internationally; and in Fall, 2015 he joined the Board of Directors of Montreal's Studio 303.

-Sussman's writing has appeared in TDR (The Drama Review), Connect, Stagebill, Cabinet, Radical Street Performance (Routledge, 1999), and Puppets, Masks, and Performing Objects (MIT, 2001).
+Sussman's writing has appeared in TDR (The Drama Review), Connect, Stagebill, Cabinet, Performance Research, Radical Street Performance (Routledge, 1999), and Puppets, Masks, and Performing Objects (MIT, 2001).
 His article "Notes on New Model Theaters" can be found in The Routledge Companion to Puppetry and Material Performance (2014).
 An updated essay on New York's Circus Amok can be found in The Routledge Circus Studies Reader (2016).
-In 2018 and '19 he worked with the Café Concret collective on Moving Parts: Articulated Bodies and Objects in Performance, a three-part performance residency at Tangente, interdisciplinary symposium, and book project exploring the movement vocabularies shared across the fields of puppetry and dance.
+In 2018 and '19 he worked with the Café Concret collective on Moving Parts: Articulated Bodies and Objects in Performance, a three-part performance residency at Tangente, interdisciplinary symposium, and anthology project exploring the movement vocabularies shared across the fields of puppetry and dance.
 The symposium took place at Concordia's department of Theatre and the book, edited by Erin Hill and available on the Café Concret website, appeared in 2021.

 Great Small Works' episodic series, The Toy Theater of Terror As Usual (R. Rossi, T. Cohen, M. Sussman)